Partner & Head of Real Estate Litigation

 Paul ensures that he and his team understands their clients’ specific business needs – so that they do not simply offer the client a list of legal options, but a practical solution tailored to the clients’ specific business requirements.
 Paul’s focus is on the expense, time and risk of litigation and does not “get lost” in interesting legal points with no commercial impact.

-Paul is listed as a Leading Individual in Chambers (2020 edition) and as a Recommended Lawyer in the Legal 500 (2020 edition).
+Paul is listed as a Leading Individual in Chambers & Partners (2024 edition).
+He is listed as a Recommended Lawyer and Leading Individual in The Legal 500 (2024 edition) for Property Litigation.

 Real Estate Litigation